Can a White Person Understand the Black Experience?

 These are good questions that many well-meaning people simply don’t know how to approach.
 How do we connect to our fellow human beings who are from different ethnic/racial groups and cultural traditions?

-This is particularly difficult when there are over 200 years of oppression between groups and prominent inequities remain.
+This is particularly difficult when there are hundreds of years of oppression between groups and prominent inequities remain.
 Without launching into a history lesson, I think it’s safe to say that there are many reasons for discomfort on both sides.